 What sort of society finds that okay?

 What sort of medical society finds that okay?
-Not looking to a patients pain and quality of life?
+Not looking at a patients pain and quality of life?

 These are the things I want to know.
 I endured survival mode for a brutally long time.
 And almost didn’t make it out alive.
 It is never meant to be endured long-term.
 The body isn’t made for it.
 We cannot last that way mentally and emotionally.
 I can tell you how I got out of this state, but it required pain management and, hell, if I even know if that is possible these days.
 Not that pain management is all about medication, but it certainly is partly for people who have responded to no other medications that medication may very well be an opiate.